ScopeFoundry/scopefoundry.github.io/content/en/docs/30_tips-and-tricks/h5 file format/_index.md

                     |- progress = %
                     |- sampling_period = s

 You will notice that this data file contains much more than just the sine wave data recorded during your measurement.
 It also contains all the settings of the hardware and measurement conditions at the time of the data acquisition.

+{{% pageinfo color="info" %}}
+Since ScopeFoundry 2.0, loading .h5 files is automated - see [analyze_with_ipynb](/docs/30_tips-and-tricks/analyze-with-ipynb/).
+{{% /pageinfo %}}

 We can access this data file in Python using the [h5py] package.